 - Discomfort when urinating

 If it’s not a yeast infection, it could be something more serious.
-Contact your doctor to make sure you are getting the right diagnosis and treatment.
+Always contact your doctor to make sure you are getting the right diagnosis and treatment.
 How to Prevent Yeast Infections

 - Keep air circulating around your crotch by wearing cotton (not synthetic) underpants and loose clothing.